 In 1781, Gadsden and the others were released as part of a prisoner exchange.
 They were taken to Philadelphia.

 Return to South Carolina Politics

 Christopher Gadsden is important because he represented South Carolina in many of the most important political events that shaped the American Revolution, including the Stamp Act Congress, First Continental Congress, Second Continental Congress, and Constitutional Convention.
-However, like many other Patriots from the southern colonies, his legacy is tarnished due to his involvement in slavery.
+However, like many other Patriots from the Southern Colonies, his legacy is mixed due to his involvement in slavery.